 Svindal concedes overall WCup title to Hirscher

-LENZERHEIDE, Switzerland -- Aksel Lund Svindal conceded the overall World Cup title to defending champion Marcel Hirscher after both his favored speed events were canceled by bad weather at the finals.
+LENZERHEIDE, Switzerland -- Marcel Hirscher all but wrapped up his second straight overall World Cup title on Thursday, when closest challenger Aksel Lund Svindal conceded defeat after another of his favored speed events was canceled by bad weather at the finals.

-Svindal won't race in the season-ending slalom on Sunday, meaning he can't catch his Austrian rival's 149-point lead in the over standings.
-Lund Svindal had already won the super-G title based on points.
+Svindal said he won't race in the season-ending slalom on Sunday, meaning he can't overhaul his Austrian rival's 149-point lead in the standings.

 Copyright 2013 by The Associated Press